Chez Jo Goldenberg restaurant attack: Walid Abdulrahman Abu Zayed

 In December 2020, he was being held at La Sante Prison in Paris.
-In December 2021, the pre-trial detention was extended for another six months; trial date has not been set (as of Q1 2022).
+In December 2021, the pre-trial detention was extended for another six months; trial date had not been set as of Q1 2022.

 Media said in February 2022 that the French police's view is that Zayed has not told the truth about his travels in 1982; during one interrogation he said that he had never been to France.
 In other interrogations he said that he had been to Monte Carlo.